 Justice & Mentoring

-Advocating for people with unmet needs
+Advocating for People with Unmet Needs

 We firmly believe in the dignity of every person.
 People can change their lives for the better and become self-sufficient.
 This happens in the presence of compassion, support, education, and accountability.
 Mercy Connections collaborates with many local non-profits, courts, and state government to successfully improve women’s lives and strengthen community.
 We also advocate and speak to justice issues, such as maternal incarceration, whenever possible.